dcejagon/Term-Project/README.md

 Documentation:             [https://github.com/dcejagon/Term-Project/blob/e9a6a358911b557f958eb8ccfb334c0a805cc6d8/docs]

-### System Preformance and Results
+### System Performance and Results
 We tested our system by trying to draw several images.
 We attempted to draw a Cal Poly logo, as well as a simple rectangle.
 These test revealed some errors in our software design somewhere.
 We were able to successfully draw, however, we were not able to produce a discernable image.
-We believe that it has somehting to do with the path the pen is taking between the points.
-For the rectangle, we can see the image has four distict "points", but the paths between these points is anything but a straight line.
+We believe that it has something to do with the path the pen is taking between the points.
+For the rectangle, we can see the image has four distinct "points", but the paths between these points is anything but a straight line.
 With more time, we would be able to hammer out the bugs in our system and correct the paths between points.
 Overall, we are happy with what we were able to accomplish during the entirety of this project.

 ### Possible System Modifications
-Outside of the path issue mentioned above, one of our biggest issues was the resolution our motors were able to acomplish.
+Outside of the path issue mentioned above, one of our biggest issues was the resolution our motors were able to accomplish.
 We think that we prioritized speed more than accuracy, which means we tried to minimize the gear ratios that we were using.
 The motors we were using have a minimum duty that will make them rotate.
-Significant issues arrise when the desired position is too close to the previous position, becasue the motor cannot rotate with this small of a duty.
+Significant issues arise when the desired position is too close to the previous position, because the motor cannot rotate with this small of a duty.
 By increasing the gear ratios we are using significantly, we would increase the resolution that we can plot.
 Instead of 2 points that are very close producing a duty of 10 for example, with the increased gear ratio, we can have the same two points, produce a duty of 50 or even 100.